 Timeline for proposed work and award administration

-All regular projects funded in this cycle will have a start date of July 1, 2020 and an end date of June 30, 2022—up to a two year time frame in order to allow for a likely late start and disruptions in research schedules arising from restrictions connected with the ongoing Coronavirus response.
-RAPID COVID-19 projects may have earlier start dates.
+All regular projects funded in this cycle will have a start date of July 1, 2022, and an end date of June 30, 2023.
 Upon written request and adequate justification, an additional 12 month extension may be granted.
 Extensions beyond 12 months are unlikely, given the seed funding nature of the grants.
 All project funds will be directly administered by ISBER.

 Evaluation and review